bioconnector/workshops2015/lessons/rnaseq-1day/01-alignment-counting.md

 fastqc *.fastq --threads 4 --outdir .
 ```

 Open up your SFTP client and enter your IP address and credentials.
 Transfer this data over to your computer to view it.
 You'll see how the last 5 bases of each read is pretty terrible quality, so let's trim those reads.

+### Trimming: one sample

 Google "FASTX Toolkit" to find [Greg Hannon's FASTX-Toolkit software](http://hannonlab.cshl.edu/fastx_toolkit/).
 This lets you do lots of things for manipulating FASTQ and FASTA files.
 We're just going to use a feature to trim the end of the reads.
 You can see which tool you need by looking at the [online documentation](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html).

 First, let's run `fastx_trimmer` to get some help.